In-spectrum/RedCAM/index.md

   <br>&emsp;&nbsp;- user access to cameras and files (depending on the status);

 ## RedCAM-client
-The administrator creates (edits) users and all available cameras.
+The administrator creates users and has access to all cameras.

 ### Functions
 - add/delete RTSP streams of its cameras;